Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Experiments

-We evaluate the presented metrics for Excitation Dropout and compare against Standard and Curriculum Dropout in Table~\ref{table:metrics}.
-This is done on the same datasets and architectures considered in Sec.~\ref{sec:Performance}.
+We evaluate these metrics for Excitation Dropout and compare against Standard and Curriculum Dropout in Table~\ref{table:metrics}.
+This is done on the same datasets and architectures considered in Section~\ref{sec:Performance}.
 All metrics are computed for the first fully-connected layer of the CNN-2 and VGG16 nets consisting of $2048$ and $4096$ neurons, respectively.
 We compute each metric over the test set of each dataset.
 Excitation Dropout consistently outperforms Standard and Curriculum Dropout in all the metrics over all datasets.
-ED shows a higher number of active neurons, a higher entropy over activations, a probability distribution $p_{EB}$ that is more spread (higher entropy over $p_{EB}$) among the neurons of the layer, leading to a lower peak probability of $p_{EB}$.
-We also observe a significantly smaller number of conservative filters when using ED.
+Excitation Dropout shows a higher number of active neurons, a higher entropy over activations, and a probability distribution $p_{EB}$ that is more spread (higher entropy over $p_{EB}$) among the neurons of the layer, leading to a lower peak probability of $p_{EB}$ and therefore less specialized neurons.
+Averaging models having less specialized neurons results in higher robustness to information loss.
+We also observe a significantly smaller number of conservative filters when using Excitation Dropout.
 Fewer filters remain unchanged, \ie~do not sufficiently learn anything far from the random initialization.
-These results show that the models trained with ED were trained to be more informative, \ie~the contribution for the final classification task is provided by a higher number of neurons in the network, reflecting the alternative learnt paths.
+These results show that the models trained with Excitation Dropout were trained to be more informative, \ie~the contribution for the classification task is provided by a higher number of network neurons, reflecting the alternative learnt paths.

+Finally we report an extended analysis of the metrics: \textit{\# Neurons ON}, \textit{Peak $p_{EB}$}, \textit{Entropy of Activations}, and \textit{Entropy of $p_{EB}$} during training.
+Excitation Dropout shows a higher number of active neurons, a higher entropy over activations, and a probability distribution $p_{EB}$ that is more spread (higher entropy over $p_{EB}$) among the neurons of the layer, leading to a lower peak probability of $p_{EB}$ and therefore less specialized neurons.
+These results are observed to have consistent trends over all training iterations for all datasets.
+We present sample plots for Cifar100 (Fig.~\ref{fig:metrics_over_time_Cifar100}), a network trained from scratch, and UCF101 (Fig.~\ref{fig:metrics_over_time_UCF}), a fine-tuned network.